felipegalvao/udacity_blog_project/README.md

 To check the project, just head to: https://felipe-blog-udacity-project.appspot.com/

-For running if locally, you should have Google App Engine installed.
+For running the project locally, you should have Google App Engine installed.
 On Linux, go to the folder where the project files are located and run:

 ```